MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection.md

 ## Manage tamper protection for your organization with Configuration Manager, version 2006

-If you're using [version 2006 of Configuration Manager](/mem/configmgr/core/plan-design/changes/whats-new-in-version-2006), you can manage tamper protection settings on Windows 10, Windows 11, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019, and Windows Server 2022 by using a method called *tenant attach*.
+If you're using [version 2006 of Configuration Manager](/mem/configmgr/core/plan-design/changes/whats-new-in-version-2006), you can manage tamper protection settings on Windows 10, Windows 10 Enterprise multi-session, Windows 11, Windows 11 Enterprise multi-session, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019, and Windows Server 2022 by using a method called *tenant attach*.
 Tenant attach enables you to sync your on-premises-only Configuration Manager devices into the Microsoft Endpoint Manager admin center, and then deliver endpoint security configuration policies to on-premises collections & devices.

 > [!NOTE]
-> The procedure can be used to extend tamper protection to devices running Windows 10, Windows 11, Windows Server 2019, and Windows Server 2022.
+> The procedure can be used to extend tamper protection to devices running Windows 10, Windows 10 Enterprise multi-session, Windows 11, Windows 11 Enterprise multi-session, Windows Server 2019, and Windows Server 2022.
 Make sure to review the prerequisites and other information in the resources mentioned in this procedure.

 1. Set up tenant attach.
 To learn more, see [Microsoft Endpoint Manager tenant attach: Device sync and device actions](/mem/configmgr/tenant-attach/device-sync-actions).